Canon 700D vs Nikon D3200

 - Better image quality: Scores substantially higher (20 points) in the DXO overall evaluation.

 - Richer colors: Generates noticeably more natural colors (2.4 bits more color depth).

 - More dynamic range: Captures a broader range of light and dark details (2 EV of extra DR).

 - Better low-light sensitivity: Can shoot in dim conditions (0.7 stops ISO advantage).

 - Less heavy: Has a lower weight (by 75g or 13 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (540 versus 440) out of a single battery charge.

 - More heavily discounted: Has been on the market for longer (launched in April 2012).

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 700D and the D3200 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 700D and the D3200 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 700D vs Nikon D3200